Refel/GettingandCleaningDataProject/README.md

 - The original data comes from the UCI machine lerning and intelligent System
 - http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-- Aditional information can be found in Readme.txt, features_info.txt, features.txt, and activity_labels
+- Aditional information can be found in Readme.txt, features_info.txt, features.txt, and activity_labels.txt

 **All the data from columns 3 to 68 represents the average of each variable for each activity and each subject**